edgarsit/cse416/README.md

 - Ayoub Benchaita: Created Degree Requirments class for storage of parsed degree requirment data.

 - Menachem Goldring: Developed the structure for Degree Requirements and created the JSON files for the Degree Requirements for all degrees, as well as the file schema for those Degree Requirements.
-Contributed to the majority of the logic behind checking Degree Requirements.

 - Edgar Sit: Wrote frontend and backend for 5.1, 5.2, 5.3, 5.5, 5.6.
 Updated authentication to use hash and salt, 5.9 to share the schema between the frontend and backend.
 Wrote concurrency.md; updated test-report for 5.1, 5.3, 5.5, 5.6 and implementation-status for HW7.
 Set up CI for smoke tests and linting.
 Updated implementation-grading-sheet-team5.xlsx .
 Created video

 - Kevin Zheng:

+### HW8 and 8

+- Ayoub Benchaita:

+- Menachem Goldring: Contributed to the majority of the logic behind checking Degree Requirements.

+- Edgar Sit: Attached check degree requirements to database; created view enrollment trends; misc fixes and tests to prevent regressions; helped fix errors in checkingRequirements.ts; set up option to automatically set up database for demo

+- Kevin Zheng:

 ## 7. Code and Data

-This zip file was created from commit 96bbbf6a3d44beb921fd9c5549339e538f9f0752 from <https://github.com/edgarsit/cse416/tree/react>
+This zip file was created from commit XXX from <https://github.com/edgarsit/cse416/tree/react>

 ## 8. Requirements and 9.
 Design